-Public Legal Education (PLE) aims to build community awareness and skills in regards to the law and justice system.
-Innocence Canada offers PLE sessions on topics related to wrongful convictions to members of the judiciary, police officers, law students, university students, youth, and members of the general public.
+Public Legal Education aims to build community awareness and skills in regards to the law and justice system.
+Innocence Canada offers Public Legal Education sessions on topics related to wrongful convictions to members of the judiciary, police officers, law students, university students, youth, and members of the general public.
 Each presentation is tailored to the audiences’ understanding of the law, their education level, and the information they need to help us in fighting wrongful convictions.

 Innocence Canada’s graphic novel!